Welcome to the HMS Immunology Flow Cytometry Core Facility

 The LSR-II and Symphony instruments are available for analysis, for trained investigators.

 The Aria 594 is available for self-sorting for trained users.

 Operator-assisted sorting (MoFlo Astrios and Aria 561) is available Monday-Friday and every other Saturday*.

 *For Saturday operator-assisted sorting, please ALSO contact Jeff Nelson at the address below at the time of booking.

 For all questions, training information and Saturday sorting, contact Jeffery_Nelson@hms,harvard.edu

-The Department of Immunology’s Flow Cytometry Facility provides flow cytometric analysis and cell sorting services to department investigators.
-It also welcomes users from Harvard Medical School and affiliated institutions, as well as commercial/biotech labs.
-The Facility is operationally connected to the Flow Cytometry Core at the Joslin Diabetes Center.
+The Department of Immunology’s Flow Cytometry Facility provides flow cytometric analysis and cell sorting services to HMS investigators and users from affiliated institutions as well as commercial/biotech labs.

 The facility currently operates:

 (1) LSR-II analyzer (3-laser, 12-detector) with a high throughput sampler for multiparameter flow analysis